vmonaco/kloak/README.md

 ### How to build deb package

-Replace `apparmor-profile-torbrowser` with the actual name of this package with `kloak` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).
+See the [Whonix package build documentation](https://www.whonix.org/wiki/Dev/Build_Documentation/security-misc).
+Replace the sample package name `security-misc` with `kloak` to download, build, and install kloak.

 ### Whonix contact and support